SparkPost/support-docs/content/docs/user-guide/index.md

 ---
-lastUpdated: "02/08/2020"
+lastUpdated: '02/08/2020'
-name: "User Guide"
-title: "Category File"
+title: 'User Guide'
-desk_id: 779849
-description: "Use this topic for User Interface and Application related questions"
+description: 'Use this topic for User Interface and Application related questions'
 ---